HackMelbourne/Decoded-3/w4/README.md

   * To generate a list of 3 emojis: 1️⃣, 2️⃣, 3️⃣ , we need to generate a list of string and convert them to emojis
     ```
     tmp = [':one:', ':two:', ':three:']
-    emojis = [emoji.emojize(e, use_aliases=True) for e in tmp]
+    emojis = [emoji.emojize(e, language='alias') for e in tmp]
     ```
   * Because 1️⃣, 2️⃣, 3️⃣ are recent emojis added to the emoji package.
 The old ones are usually faces: 😊, ☺️, etc .
-Hence DO NOT FORGET         `use_aliases=True` to convert strings to the package.
+Hence DO NOT FORGET         `language='alias'` to convert strings to the package.
   * Next, we want to add option fields.
 Run a for loop for it:
     ```
      for i in range(len(options)):